payapi/payapi-sdk-android/README.md

 ### Adding functionality to a button

-Method to open the Secure Form on any UIButton TouchUpInside event
+Method to open the Secure Form on any View or Button click event

 ```java
 secureForm.addSecureFormToButton(myButton, productData);